honeykhra/ecom/README.md

 It is important to note that browsers such as Chrome run multiple instances of the rendering engine: one for each tab.
 Each tab runs in a separate process.

+# The rendering engine

+The responsibility of the rendering engine is well… Rendering, that is display of the requested contents on the browser screen.

+By default the rendering engine can display HTML and XML documents and images.
+It can display other types of data via plug-ins or extension; for example, displaying PDF documents using a PDF viewer plug-in.
+However, in this chapter we will focus on the main use case: displaying HTML and images that are formatted using CSS.

+## Rendering engines

+Different browsers use different rendering engines: Internet Explorer uses Trident, Firefox uses Gecko, Safari uses WebKit.
+Chrome and Opera (from version 15) use Blink, a fork of WebKit.

+WebKit is an open source rendering engine which started as an engine for the Linux platform and was modified by Apple to support Mac and Windows.
+See webkit.org for more details.

+## The main flow

+The rendering engine will start getting the contents of the requested document from the networking layer.
+This will usually be done in 8kB chunks.

+After that, this is the basic flow of the rendering engine:

+### Rendering engine basic flow

+Figure : Rendering engine basic flow

+The rendering engine will start parsing the HTML document and convert elements to DOM nodes in a tree called the "content tree".
+The engine will parse the style data, both in external CSS files and in style elements.
+Styling information together with visual instructions in the HTML will be used to create another tree: the render tree.

+The render tree contains rectangles with visual attributes like color and dimensions.
+The rectangles are in the right order to be displayed on the screen.

+After the construction of the render tree it goes through a "layout" process.
+This means giving each node the exact coordinates where it should appear on the screen.
+The next stage is painting - the render tree will be traversed and each node will be painted using the UI backend layer.

+It's important to understand that this is a gradual process.
+For better user experience, the rendering engine will try to display contents on the screen as soon as possible.
+It will not wait until all HTML is parsed before starting to build and layout the render tree.
+Parts of the content will be parsed and displayed, while the process continues with the rest of the contents that keeps coming from the network.

+## Main flow examples

+### WebKit main flow.

+Figure : WebKit main flow

+Mozilla's Gecko rendering engine main flow.
+Figure : Mozilla's Gecko rendering engine main flow

+From figures 3 and 4 you can see that although WebKit and Gecko use slightly different terminology, the flow is basically the same.

+Gecko calls the tree of visually formatted elements a "Frame tree".
+Each element is a frame.
+WebKit uses the term "Render Tree" and it consists of "Render Objects".
+WebKit uses the term "layout" for the placing of elements, while Gecko calls it "Reflow".
+"Attachment" is WebKit's term for connecting DOM nodes and visual information to create the render tree.
+A minor non-semantic difference is that Gecko has an extra layer between the HTML and the DOM tree.
+It is called the "content sink" and is a factory for making DOM elements.
+We will talk about each part of the flow: